Amyebaker/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
-For the ETL mini project
+For the ETL mini project - Partner Colleen Karwoski